Sri Lanka cardinal says government hiding truth over Easter attacks

 The video he prepared for the pope, who visited Sri Lanka in 2015, shows the suicide bombers with backpacks approaching and then cuts away to scenes of mangled corpses, a blood-spattered statue of Jesus and mass burial sites.

-The cardinal spoke at the presentation of a report by Aid the Church in Need, a Catholic charity that helps Christians in places where they are a minority.
+The cardinal spoke at the presentation of a report by Aid to the Church in Need, a Catholic charity that helps Christians in places where they are a minority.
 Sri Lanka is about 70 percent Buddhist, 13 percent Hindu, 10 percent Muslim and 7 percent Catholic.

+(The story refiles to add dropped word “to’ in name of charity in last paragraph.)

 Additional reporting by Ranga Sirilal in Colombo; Editing by Hugh Lawson